- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 By taking these precautions, you can help minimize the risk of data loss due to inadequate cooling or high ambient temperatures for your NAS QNAP VS-6020 Pro device.

-Although NAS VS-6020 Pro can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VS-6020 Pro can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -